Tyler-Liquornik/canoe-analysis/README.md

 PADDL is built as a custom software solution for [WECCA](https://wecca.org/), the Western Engineering Concrete Canoe Association, as a candidate for our 2025 EFA (Enhanced Focus Area).
 PADDL's modules are designed specifically as solutions to aid civil engineering processes specifically centered around WECCA's concrete canoe.

 Currently, the program has one module to solve for the canoe's internal shear force and bending moment distributions.
-There are intentions for the project to grow in size over the next couple years, where it will become increasingly more useful for WECCA over time.
+There are intentions for the project to grow in size over the next couple of years, where it will become increasingly more useful for WECCA over time.

 ### Summer '24 goals:
 - Fully customizable canoe hull geometry and material properties